MicroMEC/documentation/architecture/umec_architecture.md

 ![uMEC low level plugins](./low_level_plugins.png)

-The diagram above shows how low level plugins are implemented.
+The diagram above shows how low level plugins are implemented in context with the uMEC APIs and applications.

 On the left there is a camera plugin based on V4L2.
 There is no need for any hardware adaptation.